PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/88/answer-0-1-2(2).md

             values_multi = False
             values = [values]

-        # GH14938 Make sure value labels are in data
         for i in values:
             if i not in data:
                 raise KeyError(i)

         to_filter = []
         for x in keys + values:
-            if isinstance(x, Grouper):
-                x = x.key
             try:
                 if x in data:
                     to_filter.append(x)